-*Please note that these steps are intended to help those whose eating behavior does not amount to a psychological disorder such as binge eating disorder or bulimia, both of which are conditions that require treatment by medical and mental health professionals.
+*Please note that these practices are intended to help those whose eating behavior does not amount to a psychological disorder such as binge eating disorder or bulimia, both of which are conditions that require treatment by medical and mental health professionals.
 If you think you might have an eating disorder, there is help available.

 Your Mind and Body Can Be Great Teachers If You’re Willing to Listen

 While eating past fullness can make you feel powerless, utilizing the above strategies will help you reconnect with your body and step back into your power.
-Our bodies are incredibly wise, and when we strengthen the connection between our mind and body we can learn a lot.
+Our bodies are incredibly wise, and when we strengthen our level of communication with them we can learn a lot.